ArtezGDA/Course-Material/Lesson_05_Scraping.md

 A quick online search for `Github API` brings you to the official API page:
 [GitHub API v3 | GitHub Developer Guide](https://developer.github.com/v3/)

 This API is the most basic form of their API, which works with simple HTTP GET requests, and parsing the response.
 The benefit of such a HTTP API, is that is so simple that every type of device or language can use this.
+However, simple in this case also means its more work, and complicated to use it.

 For our case, we want to look a bit further and go look for a Python API.